 Annexation Issues: Provision of storm and sanitary sewers may be difficult.
+Undersized sanitary lines and lift stations need to be upgraded.

-Annexation Conditions and Implementation Actions: Development plans must be developed in accordance with flight clearance requirements for the airport prior to annexation.
+Annexation Conditions and Implementation Actions: Development plans must be in accordance with flight clearance requirements for the airport prior to annexation.
 The developer must install the necessary utilities to service this area and demonstrate that the existing municipal services will not be adversely impacted.